Beach Locations

 Barra de Potosi

-Barra de Potosi is to the south of Zihuatanejo and at the end of Playa Blanca.
-It is located on the shores of a large lagoon that is home to an abundance of water fowl and other species.
-Boat and kayak trips can be taken into this area for birdwatching expeditions.
-The community is small with a few guest houses and bed and breakfasts and a number of enrramadas offering fresh seafood along the shores.
+Barra de Potosi is to the south of Zihuatanejo at the end of Playa Blanca.
+It is located on the shores of a large lagoon that is home to an abundance of waterfowl and other species.
+Boat and kayak trips can be taken into this area for bird watching expeditions.

 See the Regional Locator Map for the location of these beaches